 This award recognises a young person for significant academic achievement in STEM (Science, Technology, Engineering and Mathematics) subjects and who has a track record of supporting the learning of others.

 The successful entrant will win a paid internship to the value of $10,000 at a tertiary institution that they are enrolled in.
-The recipient will work as a teaching and research assistant for Ako Aotearoa for one semester in 2018 and be involved in a range of activities to inspire and support Pacific youth to follow STEM-related career opportunities.
+The recipient will be involved in a range of activities to inspire and support Pacific youth to follow STEM-related career opportunities.

 Auckland Council - Community Star Award

 Recognises a young person who has made a significant contribution to the wellbeing of their local community.

 Auckland Council is awarding a three month paid intership to the value of $10,000

 Creative New Zealand and Massey University - Arts and Creativity Award

 This award recognises a young person who has demonstrated a significant level of achievement in the arts or creative fields, or has used the arts or creativity to effect change in their community.

 The winner of this category will receive $10,000 to fund a paid internship or residency with a New Zealand arts or creative organisation, a contribution to an approved arts or creativity-related course of study with Massey University at the College of Creative Arts, or put towards an approved arts or creative project (or a combination of these).